Once you have decided to purchase life insurance, the next question to answer is how much to purchase.

 Some people select coverage based on an arbitrary amount: $100,000 or $200,000.
 Others purchase enough to pay off a home mortgage or other major bill.
 And some stick to the tried-and-true measure of 10 times salary.

 But there are other methods to consider.
 You can complete a fact finder/needs list or use a life insurance calculator.

 If you are computer savvy ̶ and you probably are if you are reading a blog ̶ I would recommend the life calculator on lifehappens.org.
-Life Happens is a life insurance educational site independent from any life insurance carrier.
+Life Happens is a life insurance educational site independent from any life insurance company.
 You can find out about the different types of life products available, for example, permanent vs. term, universal life vs. guaranteed whole life and other options.
-Once on the site, select the Calculator tab, then the Life Insurance Needs Calculator.
+The Life Insurance Needs Calculator is on the Calculator tab.
 By investing just 5 or 10 minutes of your time, you can receive a calculation of the amount of life insurance you need.

 Regardless of calculation method, you may be overwhelmed by the size of the need number.
 Don’t be.
 Think of it as only a starting point.
 Show your calculations to a life insurance agent, who can help fine tune your numbers.